 Consejo Estatal del Azúcar (CEA)

-In a re-capitalization effort, in April 1997 the Dominican legislature passed the Public Companies Capitalization Law which provided for the disposition of government properties owned by several companies including the Corporación Dominicana de Empresas Electricas Estatales (CDEEE), the Corporación de Fomento de la Industria Hotelera y Desarrollo del Turismo (CORPHOTELS) and the CEA .
-By virtue of this law, the CEA then decided to lease the ten sugar mills it had operated since 1966 and their related assets.
-On December 13, 1999 the CEA entered into a thirty-year lease with Consorcio Azucarero Central for one of the sugar mills and on December 15, 1999 entered into thirty-year lease for five of its sugar mills with Consorcio Azucarero del Caribe S A and two with Central Azucarera del Este.
+On December 13, 1999 the CEA entered into a thirty-year lease with Consorcio Azucarero Central (CAC) for one of the sugar mills.
+On December 15, 1999 entered into two thirty-year leases, one with Consorcio Azucarero del Caribe S A for five of its sugar mills and the other with Central Azucarera del Este for two of its mills.
 On February 29, 2000 a thirty-year lease agreement was entered with the Consorcio Agroindustrial Cañabrava C x A for the remaining two additional sugar mills.

 • Consorcio Azucarero del Caribe S A - was organized by Mexican enterprise ZUCARMEX to acquire by public tender five of the twelve sugar mills owned by the CEA with total daily milling capacity of 19,777 short tons or approximately 60% capacity of the CEA owned mills and 31% of all sugar mills in the country.
 The mills awarded the Consorcio Azucarero del Caribe SA were: